This ain’t your grandma’s philodendron.

 Aphids cause new growth to emerge with a rumpled appearance and yellow discoloration.

 Use your fingers or a cotton ball to rub away aphids, or spray them off with water.
-Afterwards, treat the plant and soil surface with insecticidal soap, like this one from Natria, which kills aphids on contact.
+Afterwards, treat the plant and soil surface with insecticidal soap, which kills aphids on contact.

 Similarly, when you spot the cottony white deposits of mealybugs, remove them with tweezers or an alcohol-soaked cotton ball, and follow up with insecticidal soap.